protectwise/troika/packages/troika-three-text/README.md

 Default: `Infinity`, meaning text will never wrap

+#### `outlineColor`

+The color to use for the text outline when `outlineWidth` is greater than `0`.

+Default: black

+#### `outlineWidth`

+Displays an outline/halo around the text glyphs, this wide in local units.
+Giving your text an outline with a contrasting `outlineColor` can improve readability against backgrounds of low or varying contrast.

+Default: `0`

 #### `overflowWrap`

 Defines how text wraps if the `whiteSpace` property is `'normal'`.
 Can be either `'normal'` to break at whitespace characters, or `'break-word'` to allow breaking within words.